hu3agency/ep0_daoTeaching/README.md

+"It really is high time that, in many ways, the institution of the fool was reintroduced" - Alan Watts

+Where humans build mythologies
+People and brands build, ship, and maintain their LongPlays with the polymathProcess.
+The most important subcultural development platform in our entire imaginations.

+Give your creative experiments a home in the cloud Grow and coordinate an opensource community around your ideas.
+We're not too keen on building brand new apps, so for now, we're using GitHub to tap into it's +40m large opensource community.

+Don't Reinvent the Wheel
+Your LongPlay is created in a similar fashion to cell division in our bodies.
+An existing LongPlay is used to help you easily structure your project before breaking off into your own universe.
+Choose from our growing network of LPs to launch from a project that resonates with you.

+"More hands make the work go faster" - Wayne, Letterkenny Stronger ideas start with symbiosis --- build relationships around common interests and music.
+Give and receive support in our connected network of LPs to bring your project to life faster.

 polymathProcess is an open-source protocol that uses music playlists and memes to create self-sovereign subcultures.
 Any person or brand can clone this repository to outline a decentralized strategy that empowers your community to influence the vision and strategy of your project.
 Below, we'll point you to a couple of different wikis to learn more about how to get started!

 This is a flexible framework that's meant to be available to anyone with an idea.
 Which of these best describes you?